 Your inner skeptic might ask, what if I do the posture wrong?
 Will I hurt myself?

 My job as the teacher is to keep an eye out for safety, so I’ll let you know if something you’re doing could be dangerous.
-I’ll still be cueing and teaching the class, so it’s not like you’re completely left in the dark to figure things out on your own.
+I’ll still be cueing and teaching the class, so it’s not like you’re entirely left in the dark to figure things out on your own.
 But overall, be comforted that Yoga, in general, is a safe activity.
-In fact, you’re actually less prone to injury if you’re being more embodied and interoceptive while you practice.
+You’re actually less prone to injury when you’re more embodied and interoceptive.
 Basically, as your teacher, I’m here for you if you need me.
 But don’t take my suggestions too literally or think about them in a textbook sense.
-Instead, let my guidance come through as a sharing of ideas, maybe trying some of the things I offer but also moving in your own way.
+Instead, let my guidance come through as a sharing of ideas, maybe trying some of the things I offer but also moving in your own unique way.
 So please, go ahead and explore, and most importantly… be free!

 Lokah Samastah Sukino Bhavantu ~ May All Beings in the World be Happy and Free.